HasanAlqaisi/diana-mobile/README.md

 # Diana

-An open source mobile application for task assistanting.
+An open source mobile application for task assisting.